Humans evolved the ability to find one thousand words in a picture way back in the early years of their evolution and it turned out to be a life-saver

 The next morning, the same thing happens.
 ‘You’re always seeing tigers when there are none,’ laughs the one caveman, while his imaginative companion flees in fear.

-And on the next morning, the skittish caveman again thinks he can see the pattern of a tiger’s stripes among the grass stems, advises his skeptical friend and flees.
+And on the third morning, the skittish caveman again thinks he can see the pattern of a tiger’s stripes among the grass stems, advises his sceptical friend and flees.
 This time, he is right and he survives.
 His friend, however, does not get to contribute to the evolution of the human race…

 A backstory of a thousand words